thorenscientific/documentation/docs/learning/workshop_kuiper/index.rst

 *Stages Anatomy*

-The adi-kuiper-gen repository structure includes:
+The kuiper repository structure includes:

 - **ci/** - Support for automatic builds in GitHub Actions
 - **docs/** - Support for GitHub Documentation